Overview

 Madrid guided sightseeing tour

-Visit the Museo del Prado, home of works by Spain's great masters, including Francisco Goya, Diego Velázquez, and El Greco.
+Home to masterpieces by Spain’s great artists, the Museo del Prado features works by Francisco Goya, Diego Velázquez, and El Greco.

 Parque del Retiro visit